Companies Using Google Ads

 Can Google Ads work for B2B businesses?

-Yes.
-Google Ads is effective for B2B lead generation, especially in industries like SaaS, professional services, and manufacturing.
+Yes, google Ads is effective for B2B lead generation, especially in industries like SaaS, professional services, and manufacturing.
 B2B campaigns typically use Search and Performance Max campaigns targeting high-intent keywords.
 LinkedIn Ads (detected on 83,686 domains per our data) is the main B2B alternative, but Google Ads captures earlier-funnel research intent that LinkedIn misses.

 What are Performance Max campaigns in Google Ads?